Susan R. Bolton: Early life, education, and early career

 Born in Philadelphia, Pennsylvania, Bolton received a Bachelor of Arts degree from the University of Iowa in 1973 and a Juris Doctor from the University of Iowa College of Law in 1975.
 She was a law clerk for Judge Laurance T. Wren of the Arizona Court of Appeals from 1975 to 1977.
 She was then in private practice in Phoenix, Arizona from 1977 to 1989.
 Bolton served on the Arizona Superior Court for Maricopa County, from 1989 to 2000.

 Federal judicial service

 On July 21, 2000, based upon the recommendation of United States Senator Jon Kyl from Arizona, Bolton was nominated by President Bill Clinton to a seat on the United States District Court for the District of Arizona vacated by Robert C. Broomfield.
-She was confirmed by the United States Senate on October 3, 2000, and received her commission on October 13, 2000.
+She was confirmed by the United States Senate on October 3, 2000.
+She received her commission on October 13, 2000.
 She is a registered Independent.
 Bolton assumed senior status on September 1, 2016.